Gooey Monkey Bread is sweet and sticky, made with buttermilk biscuit dough, butter, brown sugar, cinnamon, and ready in under 45 minutes!

 GOOEY MONKEY BREAD

-Monkey Bread is a holiday favorite breakfast (a Christmas morning tradition around here!) that is incredibly EASY to throw together because it uses store-bought buttermilk biscuit dough, and a few extra ingredients you already have in your pantry like cinnamon, brown sugar, and unsalted butter.
+Monkey Bread is a holiday favorite breakfast (a Christmas morning tradition for many!) that is incredibly EASY to throw together because it uses store-bought buttermilk biscuit dough and a few extra ingredients you already have in your pantry like cinnamon, brown sugar, and unsalted butter.

-It may sound like the ingredients aren’t that special together, but what you get is a sweet bread that tastes a mix between a dessert and a coffee cake, with a caramel brown sugar mixture holding it all together.
+It may sound like the ingredients aren’t that special, but together what you get is a sweet bread that tastes like a mix between a dessert and a coffee cake, with a caramel brown sugar mixture holding it all together.

 Monkey Bread is a kid-friendly recipe from start to finish.
 The dough cooks up like dumplings so they have a great time pulling it apart.
 The dough is also perfect for kids to help with, a plastic knife is all you need to cut it into quarters for this recipe.

 Want to make this more homemade?
-We sometimes like to make biscuits for dinner the night before, and reserve half of the dough for the next morning in the refrigerator.
+You can always make Biscuits for dinner the night before, and reserve half of the dough for the next morning in the refrigerator.

 If your store doesn’t have biscuit dough, you can use another pop-open can of dinner roll dough to make this.
-We prefer the taste and texture of the classic biscuit dough version, but once you coat it in melted butter and cinnamon sugar, you might not even notice a switch in the dough you’re using.
+The taste and texture of the classic biscuit dough version is preferred, but once you coat it in melted butter and cinnamon sugar, you might not even notice a switch in the dough you’re using.

-- How do you Make Caramel Sauce Monkey Bread?
 Instead of melting the butter and brown sugar together, you can use a homemade caramel sauce for this monkey bread recipe instead.
-Here’s my homemade caramel sauce recipe, which would be the perfect sweet and sticky match for this monkey bread recipe!
+Here’s a homemade caramel sauce recipe, which would be the perfect sweet and sticky match for this monkey bread recipe!

-- How do you store overnight after baking?
 Monkey bread can be covered tightly with plastic wrap and stored at room temperature overnight.
-I don’t recommend refrigerating bread after you’ve cooked the dough because it will go stale faster.
+We don’t recommend refrigerating bread after you’ve cooked the dough because it will go stale faster.